-Air-cooled motors, like the old VW flat four, and the original Porsche 911 sports car motor, don't really have an engine block.
+Air-cooled motors, such as the old VW flat-four and the original Porsche 911 flat-six, don't really have an engine block.
 Much like a motorcycle motor, the crankshaft spins in engine cases, bolted together.
 Bolted to these are separate finned cylinder "jugs", which the pistons go up and down in.

 Common problems with engine blocks